About Tanya Tull

 Because I did not lift a brush for decades while away from my art, squeezing paint to palate, putting brush to paint and then paint to canvas, has been replete with the full range of emotions.
 No, it doesn’t come back immediately – and it is absolutely NOT like riding a bike!

 Many of my paintings represent to me the primordial essence and timelessness of the natural environment around us that continues to exist in spite of us.
 Seemingly quiet and peaceful from afar, a closer look reveals the “wild things” hidden within.
-Simultaneously, they represent the integration of both joy and sorrow — with elements of every human emotion and experience layered in.
+Simultaneously, they represent the documentation and subtle integration of diverse human emotions and life experiences. .